Fabrizio-Caruso/CROSS-LIB/docs/LINUX_SETUP.md

 In order to build some of the games you can just do something `xl build [name of the game or test]`.

 Example:
-The following commands will be three games for the native t:
+The following commands will be three games for the native target:
 ```
 xl build bomber
 xl build snake